stephenbeese/FizzyBeese/DEPLOYMENT.md

       }
 ```

-2. Install gunicorn to act as your web server.
+2. Install Gunicorn to act as your web server.
 In the terminal type the following command:
 ```
   pip3 install gunicorn
 ```